bowty14/Project-Aboutme/README.md

 ## Technologies Used

-This webpage was created with html, CSS, and some bootstrap elements.
+_This webpage was created with html, CSS, and some bootstrap elements_

+## Known Bugs

+_The text and images under 'hobbies and interests' is acting like a link when it should not be_ _Pictures are not floating to correct location_
+_Rows are not acting as intended, and are stacked_

 ## Support and Contact Details